Global Accessibility Awareness Day 2019

 Can you tell everyone a little bit about you and your industry experience?

 I have always been interested in science and health services, and started my career as an optometrist.
 After working in clinical practice for several years I became more and more interested in systems – both social and health – and how they impacted on a person’s access to care.
-I went back to study a Masters of Public Health and started working in public health optometry, specifically addressing avoidable blindness due to refractive error in the Asia-Pacific region.
+I went back to study a Masters of Public Health and started working in public health optometry, specifically addressing avoidable blindness in the Asia-Pacific region.
 It is amazing how much a simple pair of glasses can change a person’s life.
 Soon I had a young family at home and travel was not so easy, so I looked for a role closer to home with Guide Dogs NSW/ACT.
 In my time at Guide Dogs I have learnt so much about disability in general and the impact of vision impairment in particular.
 I am enjoying bringing together my clinical background, public health work and systems knowledge to improve Guide Dogs services and access for people with vision impairment.

 What is your role at Guide Dogs NSW/ACT?